Griffith is famous among Canberrans for its leafy green streets, stunning homes, central location and high-end boutiques.

 Background and history

 Griffith is a small suburb in Canberra’s inner south, bordered by Kingston, Forrest, Narrabundah and Red Hill.
-It was established in 1927 and has several areas listed by the ACT Heritage Council.
+It was established in 1927 and has more than ten areas listed by the ACT Heritage Council – including St Paul’s Anglican Church, Manuka Pool and Griffith Oval No. 1 (it’s bordered by trees planted between the 1930s and 1950s).

-The local Griffith shops is a gem amongst locals and visitors, featuring one of Canberra’s most popular butcheries, a convenience store, a takeaway, a day spa and a yoga studio.
-Griffith Shops also has two fine dining restaurants, Aubergine and Rubicon, and the much-loved Gryphons Caffe Bar.
+Griffith Shops is a gem amongst locals and visitors, featuring Griffith Butchery (one of Canberra’s most popular butchers for 30+ years), a convenience store, a takeaway, a day spa and a yoga studio.
+Shops like natural medicine dispensary The Hierophant and health food shops Mountain Creek Wholefoods and Organic Energy lend the place a hippie vibe.

 Places of interest and things to do